 New Zealand’s local councils hold elections every three years to elect mayors and councillors.
-At the same time elections for district health boards are also held.
+Until their abolition in 2022, elections for district health boards were held at the same time.

 Since 1951 parliamentary elections have been held on a Saturday, usually in October or November.
 Most people go to a polling place to vote.
 Many cast advance votes in the weeks before the main day.
 Polling places are open throughout the country, mainly in community and church halls.
 ‘Special votes’ can be cast by people who are out of the country or can’t get to a polling place.
 In the 21st century, early voting became increasingly popular,

 People’s votes are secret.
 They vote by ticking a form, which they then place in a closed ballot box.